dalibo/temboard/docs/agent_install.md

     temBoard agent wheel and source tarball are published on [PyPI](https://pypi.org/project/temboard-agent).

-    Installing from PyPI requires Python2.6+, pip and wheel.
+    Installing from PyPI requires Python3.6+, pip and wheel.
 It\'s better to have a recent version of pip.
-For Python 2.6, you will need some backports libraries.

     ``` console
     $ sudo pip install temboard-agent
-    $ sudo pip2.6 install logutils argparse  # Only for Python 2.6
     $ temboard-agent --version
     ```